PVSaiHarshith/mywebclass-agile-docs/documentation/templates/theme/theme_template.md

-"As a [user role], I want to [user story] so that [benefit].
-By [action], we can [project objective].
-This will enable us to [project outcome].
-By following [methodology/principles], we can quickly and effectively [project deliverables], setting us up for [long-term benefit]."
+"As a web developer, I want to create a basic website template that meets all legal and technical requirements and can be used as a starting point for the MyWebClass.org project so that we can save time and effort in creating a new website for each class.
+By designing and developing the website template, we can establish a consistent look and feel for the website and ensure that it meets all legal and technical requirements.
+This will enable us to easily create new websites for each class, saving time and resources.
+By following agile principles and best practices, we can quickly and effectively deliver a high-quality website template, setting us up for long-term success.”

-You can fill in the placeholders with your own information to create a complete agile theme that outlines your project objectives, outcomes, and deliverables.

 # List initiatives related to this theme
 1. [Initiative](documentation/templates/theme/initiatives/initiative_template.md)